pkgcloud/pkgcloud/docs/providers/hp/getting-started-compute.md

 ## Using pkgcloud

-In this example, we're going to create a HP Cloud compute client, create two servers, and then output their details to the command line.
+In this example, we're going to create a HP Cloud Compute client, create two servers, and then output their details to the command line.

 *Note: We're going to use [underscore.js](http://underscorejs.org) for some convenience functions.*